functorz-tech/momen_doc/actions/actionflow/custom-code.md

 ### Mutation - Insert Request

-Search for `insert_tableName` in Docs, find the mutation request for that table, and click on it to go to the request Docs.
+Search for `insert_tableName` in Documentation, find the mutation request for that table, and click on it to go to the request Documentation.

 Adding a request